The University provides a variety of academic support services that complement the academic programs and help students reach their educational goals.

-Student Engagement and Success
+Student Engagement and Success (SEAS)

 Student Engagement and Success aims to foster a healthy academic climate and professional atmosphere that promotes and encourages student leadership, learning, and growth.
 Services and programs are designed to meet the needs of students with varied backgrounds and interests.
 Music, arts, special events, and multicultural programs contribute to a positive experience on campus and promote an understanding of a diverse and changing global community.

-Student Engagement and Success is made up of various departments, including Career Services, Housing, Recreational Sports, University Center and Student Activities, Student Conduct, Disability Services, University Counseling Center, and University Health Center.
+Student Engagement and Success is made up of various departments, including Career Services, Housing, Recreational Sports, University Center, Student Activities, Student Conduct, Disability Services, University Counseling Center, and University Health Center.
 The Division collaborates with all departments on campus to assist students in the attainment of their personal and academic goals.

 A major strength of A&M-Corpus Christi is that students participate in a variety of out-of-class activities.
 Activities begin with orientation and include a variety of campus organizations and sports clubs that provide a wide range of leadership experiences.
 Student services are designed to help students attain their desired degrees, learn healthy lifestyles, and attain employment or admission into graduate school.
-For additional information, see the Student Affairs website.
+For additional information, see the Student Engagement and Success website.
 The Office of Student Engagement and Success is located in the University Center, Suite 318, (361) 825-2612.